nickeisenberg/lazyvim_config/README.md

-No longer using this config.
+No longer using this config